warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 ## Searching for a gene – Gene ID equivalences {#gene-search}

-_**Gene models mapped to the v5.1 assembly have a ".v5.1" suffix appended to the corresponding Sobic gene identifier like so: [Sobic.006G095600.v5.1](https://ensembl.sorghumbase.org/sorghum_bicolorv5/Gene/Summary?g=Sobic.001G121600.v5.1).
+_**NOTE: Gene models mapped to the v5.1 assembly have a ".v5.1" suffix appended to the corresponding Sobic gene identifier like so: [Sobic.006G095600.v5.1](https://ensembl.sorghumbase.org/sorghum_bicolorv5/Gene/Summary?g=Sobic.001G121600.v5.1).
 However, searching for the Sobic gene identifier (Sobic.006G095600) will return both models (v3 and v5).**_

 The SorghumBase search interface is not case sensitive and it allows you to search older sorghum gene identifiers (IDs) of the form SbXXX (MIPS/JGI Sbi1.4 in Phytozome) as well as Ensembl gene IDs of the form SORBI_3* and Sobic.* gene IDs (JGI v2.1 and above).
 Thus, you may search for our exemplar MSD2 gene using SORBI_3006G095600, Sb06g018040, Sobic.006G095600 or Sobic.006G095600.v5.1 (gene synonyms or different versions of the same gene model).